 Can I Use My Sewing Machine For Hems Instead Of A Coverstitch machine?

-Most regular sewing machines will do a zig-zag stitch that you can use when sewing knit fabrics.
+Most regular sewing machines will do a zig-zag stitch that you can use when sewing knits.
 However, this isn’t the best way to do a hem on a knit fabric because of the stretchability.
-You’re better off using a coverstitch machine.
+You’re better off using a coverstitch machine than a sewing machine.

-A coverstitch machine easily allows you to remove a stitch if you’ve made a mistake, because the loop stitch at the back can be pulled and the stitch removes itself.
-There’s also a way to lock the stitch once you’re happy with the result.
+A coverstitch machine such as the Janome CoverPro 1000cpx easily allows you to remove a stitch if you’ve made a mistake, because the loop stitch at the back can be pulled and the stitch removes itself.
+There’s also a way to lock it once you’re happy with the result.

-Most coverstitch machines allow you to sew with 1, 2 or 3 needles and creates a different stitch depending on the number of needles used.
+Most top rated coverstitch machines allow you to sew with 1, 2 or 3 needles and creates a different stitch depending on the number of needles used.

-Here’s a great video by Last Stitch about how to use a coverstitch machine.
+Here’s a useful video about how to use a coverstitch machine.

 How Do I Choose The Best Coverstitch Machine?

-There are a few different things to look at when choosing the best coverstitch machine for you.
+There are a few different things to look at when choosing right one.

-Coverstitch machines provide a feature that helps you control the needle thread tension, usually via a dial or lever.
-Some coverstitch machine models have extra tension features that help you control the tension when you’re sewing with thicker fabrics such as fleece.
+Coverstitch machines provide a feature that controls the needle thread tension, usually via a dial or lever.
+Some coverstitch machine models have extra tension features that control the tension when you’re sewing with thick fleece.

-The shorter the stitch length, the more durable the garment.
+Thread capability is important to consider.
+The shorter the length, the more durable the garment.
 This is because the stitch is quite tight and makes the garment stronger.
 A longer length stitch is more for decorative stitches or for stitches that aren’t permanent.

-Heavier fabrics generally use longer stitches, on average around 4mm while fine fabrics use shorter length stitches, on average around 2mm.
+Heavier fabrics generally use longer stitches, on average around 4mm while finer ones use a shorter length, on average around 2mm.

 The feed dogs move with shorter strokes to create short length stitches while they move with longer strokes to create long length stitches.

-The stitch width is how wide the needle moves from side to side while you’re sewing.
-Wider stitchers are better for raw edges, making button holes and blind hemming.
-When you’re simply sewing a straight line, the stitch width should be set to zero.
+The width is how wide the needle moves from side to side while you’re sewing.
+Wider ones are better for raw edges, making button holes and blind hemming.
+When you’re simply sewing a straight line, the width should be set to zero.

-The machine speed is important when you’re working on many projects and need a faster workflow.
-If you work with basic fabrics and you’re experienced, you can use the faster speed settings to help you finish your garments quicker.
+The machine speed is important when you’re working on many projects and want a faster workflow.
+If you work with basic fabrics and you’re experienced, you can use the faster speed settings to finish your garments quicker.

 A Final Word

-Regardless of the price or that you need more space for another machine in your sewing room, investing in the best coverstitch machine is important for an advanced sewing enthusiast or professional.
+Regardless of the price or that you require more space for another type of sewing machine in your sewing room, investing in the best coverstitch sewing machine is important for an experienced sewing enthusiast or professional.

-The professional-looking finishes on your sewing projects will make the investment worthwhile.
+The professional-looking finishes on your sewing projects will make the investment in coverstitch machines worthwhile.